Sizing is a minefield! We totally appreciate that and have worked hard to make things much easier for you to measure from home.

-It is also worth noting that you may need to go up or down a size depending on the type of footwear you are buying.
-For example;
+It is also worth noting that you may need more or less room depending on the type of footwear you are buying as follows;

-You are advised to read the brand and item description pages on our website, for each product, as we regularly update these based on customer feedback for size, width and fit.
+Please see our UK size conversion table below to help identify which UK size you are.We also recommend that you read the brand and product description pages on our website as we regularly update these based on customer feedback for size, width and fit.

 So how do you judge the width of your children’s’ feet?
 Our system relies on you as the child’s primary carer to know which bracket their feet fall into, just as we know if they're short, tall or average in height.
 So how do you tell?
 Generally speaking if your child had very narrow or very wide feet you would probably know.
 If you aren't sure of the width of your child’s feet then they are probably medium width and we would suggest you start there.

 In a barefoot shoe you are not looking to 'hug' the width of the foot but allow sufficient room for little toes to spread out and for the natural expansion and growth of hot, active little feet.
 This often means that shoes can look a little wider across the width than traditional shoe fitting would allow.
 This is absolutely fine and normal, you need space across the width just as you need space in the length to allow feet to expand and grow.
 This is how you allow feet to work as well in a shoe as they do barefoot.
 Our philosophy is to allow as much space as possible across the toes.